-Note: If you are a mandatory Electronic Funds Transfer (EFT) participant please check the EFT due dates chart to determine when your payment must be received by the state’s bank.
+Note: If you are a mandatory Electronic Funds Transfer (EFT) participant, please check the EFT due dates chart to determine when the state’s bank must receive your payment.

 What is my penalty if I file or pay a return late?

-The Department of Revenue is required to assess a nine percent late penalty if the tax due on a return filed by a taxpayer is not paid by the due date.
-Late penalties of 19 to 25 percent proceed as follows:
+The law requires DOR to assess a 9% late penalty if the tax due on a return filed by a taxpayer is not paid by the due date.
+Late penalties of 19 to 29% proceed as follows:

-- 19 percent penalty due after the last day of the month following the return's due date;
+- 19% penalty due after the last day of the month following the return's due date;

-- 29 percent penalty due after the last day of the second month following the return's due date.
+- 29% penalty due after the last day of the second month following the return's due date.

-- Note: The minimum penalty for late payment is five dollars.
+- Note: The minimum penalty for late payment is $5.

-Yes, the Department has the authority to waive delinquent or late return penalties under limited circumstances.
+Yes, DOR has the authority to waive delinquent or late return penalties under limited circumstances:

-- When the underpayment of tax, or the failure to pay any tax by the due date, was the result of circumstances beyond the control of the taxpayer.
-These circumstances are discussed in WAC 458-20-228.
-Lack of funds, being unaware that taxes are due, or not receiving the return in the mail are generally NOT considered circumstances beyond the control of a taxpayer and would not qualify for this type of penalty waiver.
+- The first circumstance is when the underpayment of tax, or the failure to pay any tax by the due date, happened because of circumstances beyond the taxpayer’s control.
+For more information, see WAC 458-20-228.
+Lack of funds, being unaware that taxes are due, or not receiving the return in the mail are generally not considered circumstances beyond the taxpayer’s control, and would not qualify for this type of penalty waiver.

-- When a taxpayer has filed and paid on time all tax returns required for 24 months prior to the period in question, the Department has the authority to waive a penalty even when the late filing was not the result of a circumstance beyond the control of the taxpayer.
+- When a taxpayer has filed and paid (on time) all tax returns required for 24 months prior to the period in question, the department has the authority to waive a penalty even when the late filing was not the result of a circumstance beyond the taxpayer’s control.
 This type of penalty is only available for one return within a 24-month period.

 How do I request a penalty waiver?

-If your return and/or payment is late and you feel you have a qualifying situation, you may request consideration for a penalty waiver.
-It's best if your request is submitted in writing with the late return and tax payment.
-Your request may also be attached to any notice of penalty due that you receive.
-Be sure to include or attach any information that should be considered when the penalty waiver request is being reviewed.
+If your return payment is late and you feel you have a qualifying situation, you may request consideration for a penalty waiver.
+You should submit a request in writing with the late return and tax payment.
+If you file electronically, there is a box to check to request a penalty waiver.
+You may also Contact us to request a penalty waiver by mailing a letter or sending a secure message.